 Do I need a prescription to get Caya?
 If so, how do I get a prescription?

 Yes.
 The United States FDA requires that patients have a prescription for the diaphragm.
 Your healthcare provider can dispense Caya to you at your appointment, or provide you with a prescription for you to fulfill.
-See our Get Caya page for prescription fulfillment options. […]
+See our Get Caya page for prescription fulfillment options.
+Or you can get a prescription via a telehealth appointment. […]

 Read More… from Do I need a prescription to get Caya?
 If so, how do I get a prescription?